 Students Returning to UW Flexible Option

 If you were previously enrolled in the UW Flexible Option and now wish to return after a period of time away, discover your next steps.

 Placement tests are designed to measure prerequisite skills that help us place you into the correct math competency set.

 You will be asked to take a placement test if:

-- You are a former college student who has not completed a transferable college-level English composition and/or algebra course
+- You are a transfer student who has not completed a transferable college-level math course.

 Still have questions about the admission process?

 *You are not required to pay the $50 application fee if you were previously enrolled in a degree program at UW-Milwaukee, or if your most recent degree program was through one of the 2-year UW branch campuses or UW Colleges Online.